 There is potential for minor, temporary visual impacts to the local landscape during the construction phase as a result of obstructed views due to vehicles and machinery.
-Proposed works will be restricted to the A82 carriageway and will be carried out in two consecutive phases over five weeks (combined).
+Proposed works will be restricted to the A87 carriageway and will be carried out over five days.
+No sensitive visual receptors are recorded within 300m.

 The following mitigation measures will be put in place during works: